dwildie/cpm-68k/README.md

 ## Boot loader/monitor
 The Boot loader/monitor is build for the standard memory configuration:
-+ ROM at 0xFD0000
++ 32KB RAM at 0xFD8000
-+ RAM at 0xFD8000
++ 32KB ROM at 0xFD0000

 For a different memory configuration modify the MEMORY section in the `boot.rom.lnk` file.

-Once built, the target directory will contain `boot.srec` which should be burnt to the EPROMS, normal even/odd config.
+Once built, the target directory will contain `boot.srec` which should be burnt to the EPROMs, normal even/odd config.

 ## CP/M 68K BIOS
 The BIOS is configured for a full populated 16MB static RAM board.
 For a different memory configuration, modify the MEMORY section in the `bios.lnk` file.
 The CP/M memory region table's entry is derived from the `bios.lnk` configuration so it must reflect the target hardware.